"And how are we feeling today, Mr Stools?"

 "Mind if I ask a question?" asked a particularly spotty student, "Since all mental illnesses were cured in 2032, why is this patient here?"

-"Please, please," Doctor Ranseed put in, "This patient is suffering from we call The Bewilderment.
+"Please, please," Doctor Ranseed put in, "This patient is suffering from what we call The Bewilderment.
 It is important not to confuse him any further with numbers, particularly dates."

 2032?
 Hmmm.
 Another six years or less.
 That’s how long I need to hold The Secret.